 Infectious Diseases Society of America Lyme Disease Treatment Guidelines

 A Critical Appraisal of Chronic Lyme Disease- Paul Auwaerter (Hopkins), Stephen Dumler (Hopkins), Gary Wormser (Previously from Hopkins), Edward McSweegan (Not from Hopkins but listed as such), et al.

-Below are some of the Infectious Diseases Society of America (IDSA) Advocacy Efforts Opposing State and Federal Legislation that is designed to: increase research funding to develop more accurate tests, establish task forces and committees to enhance education and communication between agencies and help chronically ill patients and the health care professionals treating them.
-To see letters, click here:
+Below are some of the Infectious Diseases Society of America (IDSA) Advocacy Efforts opposing state and federal legislation that was designed to: increase research funding to develop more accurate tests, establish task forces and committees to enhance education and communication between agencies and help chronically ill patients and the health care professionals treating them.

 To see the actual letters listed below, click here:

 Advocacy Efforts of the IDSA- working against improving the Lyme disease situation